p4tc-dev/p4tc-examples-pub/simple/redirect_l2/README.md

 	    param type macaddr
 ```

-Above is indicating the table has a key called srcAddr which is type ipv4 address and that it takes two actions:
+Above is indicating the table has a key called srcAddr which is type ipv4 address and that it takes one action:
-  - *drop* which has no params
   - *send_nh* which takes 3 params 1)*port_id*, a linux netdev 2) *dmac*, a mac address 3) *smac*, also a mac address

 And help on the *delete* command: